 The Guitar Triller defies everything that a guitar pick “should” be.
 But it makes so much sense.

 There are multiple ways in which Triller can be held.
 All of which serve different cool functions:

 - The Triller can be held, as in the image below, for hitting two strings at a time.
 This is great for lead playing or arpeggios

 - Turn the triller the other way around and it can be used for hitting whichever strings you choose.
 This is great for playing chords and rhythmic playing

 - The last way to hold it is like you would with a pen or pencil.
 This allows you to pick strings as you would with a regular guitar pick

 This is best described by the infographic below or you can watch the tutorial here

-We can assure you however that this is indeed a plectrum and a really good one too.
+I can assure you however that this is indeed a plectrum and a really good one too.

-The cool thing is that you can buy packs of these replacement picks for the Pykmax in quantity and in different gauges as pictured below.
+The cool thing is that you can buy packs of these replacement tips for the Pykmax in quantity and in different gauges.